Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Qualitative Analysis of Metacognitive Reasoning Traces

-Figure~\ref{fig:figB2_MBT-S_qualitative} presents a representative example of a metacognitively structured reasoning trace (MBT-S) synthesized by gpt-oss-120B.
-Unlike the uncontrolled baseline, the MBT-S trace adheres to a normative structure, explicitly organizing the process into distinct metacognitive phases: task clarification, planning, controlled evidence integration, self-correction, and verification.
-By establishing a rigorous logical framework from the outset, this approach ensures a coherent trajectory, effectively preventing premature commitment to unsupported assumptions and guiding the model toward the correct solution.
+Figure~\ref{fig:qual_mbts} shows a metacognitively structured MBT-S reasoning trace synthesized by gpt-oss-120b.
+The MBT-S trace follows the five-phase form.
+The trace separates task clarification, planning, controlled evidence integration, self-correction, and verification.
+Under this structure the model does not commit to unverified assumptions and derives the correct solution.